messaoudia/nyc-taxi-gcp-pipeline/README.md

 # NYC taxi pipeline from raw data to vizualisation & IA

-This project is meant to show you my skills on GCP + DBT
+## What is NYC Taxi database ?
+[NYC Taxi & Limousine Comissions](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) is a very popular database for data engineering and data science projects, it contains a lot of interesting data on taxi trips in NYC and it's a great playground to demonstrate data engineering skills on GCP.

+## Overview
+This is a complete end to end data pipeline on GCP with terraform as IaC (Terraform), Cloud Functions, Cloud Run, BigQuery, Looker and more.
+It will demonstrate my skills Data Enginering skills on GCP, Terraform and DBT.

+## Disclaimers

+> [!NOTE]
-> DISCLAIMER 1: this project is in work in progress 🏗️
+> DISCLAIMER #1: this project is in work in progress 🏗️

+> [!IMPORTANT]
-> DISCLAIMER 2:
+> DISCLAIMER #2:
 > - This is NOT Vibe Coding at all !!
 A good developer keeps control of the code always of course IA was used and should be used to ease productivity but not to just code instead of the developer
 > - This is handwritting code by myself that I can explain 100%

 ## Architecture
 ![Architecture Diagram](docs/infrastructure.drawio.png)

-## Want to try the project ?
-1. Download GCP cli + auth login
-2. Create a project on GCP
-`gcloud projects create PROJECT_ID`
-3. Select your project
-`gcloud config set project PROJECT_ID`

-Ideally we should have on project per env but for ease I decided to go for one project for all envs to avoid complexity for a small project

-gcloud projects add-iam-policy-binding PROJECT_ID --member="user:USER_IDENTIFIER" --role=ROLE
-gcloud projects add-iam-policy-binding nyc-taxi-gcp-pipeline --member="user:gcpuser.example@example.com" --role=roles/compute.instanceAdmin.v1

 ## Terraform
 ### Init required tf state bucket